 Her greatest passion was her family, and a regular and happy part of her week included spending many hours with her five grandchildren.
 Mary, a homeschool mom, took great joy in seeing her daughters grow to be godly, talented women.
 She was especially proud of Jenae’s gifting as a teacher, Hayley’s tender heart as a mother, Lyndee’s pursuit of a nursing career, and Noelle’s regular appearances on the ManeStage Theatre stage, including her lead role in the Diary of Anne Frank.
 Mary delighted in family time, beating her husband and daughters at card games, and she could regularly be found watching a Hallmark movie.
 She was most content with the simple things of life and being with her family.

 All those who knew and loved this kind and wonderful woman are invited to attend a Celebration of Life honoring Mary, which is scheduled for 1:30 p.m.
 Sunday, Nov.
-24, at Puyallup Nazarene Church.To send flowers to the family of Mary Dawson, please visit Tribute Store
+24, at Puyallup Nazarene Church.To send flowers to the family or plant a tree in memory of Mary Dawson, please visit Tribute Store